minnib578/Computer_Vision/README.md

                        * closer to zero mean output
                        * negative saturation regime compared with Leakly ReLU add some robutness to noise
                        * computation require exp()
+                * Parametric Rectifier（PReLU)
+                          f(x)=max(ax,x)
+                * Scaled Exponential Linear Units (SELU): scale the output
+                       * Scaled versionof ELU that works better for deep networks
+                       * “Self-normalizing” property
+                       * Can train deep SELU networks without BatchNorm
+                       * computation require exp()
+                 * Maxout “Neuron”
+                       * Does not have the basic form of dot product ->nonlinearity
+                       * Generalizes ReLU and Leaky ReLU
+                       * Linear Regime!
+Does not saturate!
+Does not die!
-            using ReLu be careful with learning rate--  Don’t use sigmoid or tanh---Try out Leaky ReLU / Maxout / ELU / SELU--To squeeze out some marginal gains
+                       * Problem: doubles the number of parameters/neuron Using ReLu be careful with learning rate--  Don’t use sigmoid or tanh---Try out Leaky ReLU / Maxout / ELU / SELU--To squeeze out some marginal gains
       * preprocessing:consider what happends when the input to a neura is always positive--->zigzag path
                 * zero-mean data--> visualize data with PCA and Whitening
                         * substract the mean image(AlexNet)